highfidelity/hifi-content/Marketplace/inspirational-sign/readme.md

 ### ← assets

 This project uses built-in text entities to display the daily quote, and does not rely on any additional assets.
-However, you can find a copy of the Inspirational Text JSON to import the entities into your own domain inside of the glitch 'assets' directory for this project.
+However, you can find a copy of the Inspirational Text JSON to import the entities into your own domain [here](https://cdn.glitch.com/1188aac9-efda-4030-b0f3-3ce9aaff74f0%2FInspirational_Sign.json?1543451939453)